perrochon/gb/ROADMAP.md

 * Placeholder graphics: Things are very much in flux, so there are no final creative assets anywhere.

 ## Short Term Small Items
-* Do button no longer fits on P3.
 * Settings: Clean code smell
 * Fog of War: per race, 3 states (unknown, seen, visible).
 Once you saw a system, you remember planets...
 * Feature: Destination star system.
 Needs new location type (leaks planets through Fog of War)